ubinexus/sonic-utilities/doc/Command-Reference.md

 4) speed - to set the interface speed
 5) startup - to bring up the administratively shutdown interface

-From 201904 release onwards, the “config interface” command syntax is changed and the format is as follows
+From 201904 release onwards, the “config interface” command syntax is changed and the format is as follows:

 - config interface  interface_subcommand <interface_name>
 i.e Interface name comes after the subcommand